tiberiusbrown/tiberiusbrown.github.io/_posts/2024-05-22-introduction.md

 author: "Peter Brown"
 ---

-My name is Peter Brown, and I am a computer engineer in the United States.
 I have worked on a number of projects related to the [Arduboy](https://www.arduboy.com/), a handheld game system running on an [ATmega32U4](https://www.microchip.com/en-us/product/atmega32u4).

 ## Arduboy Software